Oh man, Star Wars games... Star Wars games! I love em, maybe more tha the movies. Star Wars has such a rich

 pretty tight, with parries landing with a satisfying pop and slow-down and light saber blows erupting with lights

 and sparks.
-I did have some issues wit telegraphing where the attack animation made it super confusing to tell when
+I did have some issues with telegraphing where the attack animation made it super confusing to tell when

 an attack was gonna land, especially with natural fauna type enemies.
 The saber stances were a real highlight of this